neondigital/Forma/README.md

 Forma
 =====

+IN DEVELOPMENT - But feel free to have a play!

-A nice way to play with forms in Laravel 4 and PHP.
+A nice way to play with forms in both Laravel 4 and PHP.
 Does not require Laravel to be used.

 For non-Laravel usage use the following format for calls.

 ```
+use Forma\Forma;

 $forma = new Forma();
 echo $forma->email('email')->id('inputEmail')->required();
 ```